rapid7/insightconnect-plugins/plugins/zoom/help.md

 #### Get User

-This action is used to get user in Zoom account.
+This action is used to get user in Zoom account

 ##### Input